 Perhaps you visit libraries or cyber cafes often?
 You might be hot-desking at work, or need to access a PC at a location where you volunteer.
 Or you might simply need to get some processing power out of an old PC or laptop at home.

 Whatever the case, a portable Ubuntu installation on your USB stick is the answer.
-While there is a Windows alternative, it presents a far more complicated situation, insofar as software licences go.
+If you’re not a Linux user, you could opt for a portable version of Windows instead.

 But that’s not a problem for Linux.
 Simply install Ubuntu on your USB thumb drive, and go portable!